Skip to main content

 As a condition of the acquisition, the Smithsonian agreed that virtually all of the firm's 2,168 titles would remain "in print" forever—a condition that Smithsonian Folkways continues to honor through its custom order service.
 Whether it sells 8,000 copies each year or only one copy every five years, every Folkways title remains available for purchase.

-In the years since 1987, Smithsonian Folkways has continued to expand on Asch's legacy, adding several other record labels to the collections and releasing over 375 new recordings that document and celebrate the sounds of the world around us.
-Currently, the collection consists of more than 4,000 albums and 60,000 tracks along with playlists, podcasts, lesson plans for teachers, and Smithsonian Folkways Magazine.
+In the years since 1987, Smithsonian Folkways has continued to expand on Asch's legacy, adding several other record labels to the collections—including Arhoolie Records and Folk-Legacy Records—and releasing over 500 new recordings that document and celebrate the sounds of the world around us.
+Currently, the collection consists of more than 4,500 albums and 65,000 tracks along with playlists, artist profiles, and online resources for teachers.

 Video